stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

 ### Step 2 - Analyze Data

-When the Google sheet has data, seek answers to these questions about your content:
+When the Google sheet has data, seek answers to these questions:

 - What documents need archival?
 - Which content needs review and update?